tgerarden/grs_federal_coal_reform/readme.txt

 	output/tables:	.dta files with each table in matrix format and the workbook Tables.xlsx with formatted versions of the final tables used in the manuscript

 One log is available in output/logs to facilitate debugging.

+Researchers wishing to conduct analysis using the Integrated Planning Model with alternative assumptions​ beyond those used in this paper may contact ICF International to do so.
+More information is available at https://www.icf.com/technology/ipm.​​